Were you injured in an accident that was not your fault?

 The lasting impact a serious or catastrophic injury can have is acknowledged by Courts and insurance companies when calculating how much compensation to pay.
 Compensation should ease the financial burden and reduce stress so an injured claimant and their dependants enabling them to focus on recovery and rehabilitation.
 The panel of solicitor firms communicate with the legal system, insurers and doctors and health professionals ensuring families affected by severe accidents receive the legal and medical support they need.
 Injuries and medical conditions which are considered to be serious include bowel cancer and brain tumours.

-Under a CFA, Mossblown injury claimants will also not have to pay any fees upfront.
+Mossblown injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Mossblown, Ayrshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Mossblown, Ayrshire and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?